opentripplanner/OpenTripPlanner/docs/OTP2-MigrationGuide.md

 ### Changes to the Index API
 - Error handling is improved, this is now consistently applied and uses build in framework support.
-  - The HTTP 400 and 404 response now contains an error message in plain text in addition to the header "FOUR HUNDRED" and "FOUR ZERO FOUR".
+  - The HTTP 400 and 404 response now contains a detailed error message in plain text targeted developers to help understanding why the 400 or 404 was returned.
 - `Route`
   - Deprecated 'routeBikesAllowed' field removed.
   - `sortOrder` will be empty (missing) when empty, NOT -999 as before.